radluki/swapi-proxy/README.md

 # Swapi Proxy
 The project implements swapi proxy server which uses caching in Redis container.
 All REST swapi resources can be accessed through it via its REST API.
-Peaple resource can be accessed additionally also via GraphQl API, which was implemented as an example.
+People/planets/starships resources can be accessed additionally also via GraphQl API.
 The server can be run in docker through docker-compose.

 ## Running Tests